Skip to content

 d e f

 It is hard to detect if the script arguments are real arguments passed to source command or not.
-This function detect the case.
+This function detect the case by checking for a command "source" in FUNCNAME.

 Example